NYPD: Elderly Asian American woman assaulted, suspect sought

 The man then stomps on the woman’s face several times while hurling anti-Asian statements at her, police said.
 He later casually walks away, the footage shows.

-A security guard inside a building lobby seemingly stops what he’s doing to watch the assault and later two more security guards walk into the frame and one of them closes the door as the woman lies on the ground.
+A man inside a building lobby seemingly stops what he’s doing to watch the assault and later two more men wearing blazers walk into the frame and one of them closes the door as the woman lies on the ground.

 The woman was hospitalized with serious injuries.